shsedghi/HL_Fabric_IDE/README.md

 ```
 ./start_dev.sh
 ```
-* After succesful start you can stop, and clean the environment with.
-Any changes to docker containers will be lost
+* After succesful start, you can stop and clean the environment with.
+Any changes to docker containers will be lost.
+* __After the first start, restart the environment to make sure channels are created properly__.
 ```
  ./stop_dev_sh
 ```